 Rental units that look rundown or dirty won’t attract new tenants, especially ones who will pay rent on a timely basis.
 It is up to you to make sure that you have sufficient staff to respond to maintenance requests promptly.
 Just as a homeowner should maintain any lawns and plants, you also need to maintain the grounds at your property.
 This also includes trash pickup and repairs to the building structure.

-As a property owner, you’re better prepared for success when you can keep your units filled with satisfied tenants.
+As a property management denver co, you’re better prepared for success when you can keep your units filled with satisfied tenants.
 Customer service, security and maintenance are important to your residents, and therefore, you as well.
 Negative word of mouth and obvious disrepair are huge turnoffs to potential occupants.